 Having regard to the extant permission and the proposed uses it is appropriate for a Travel Plan to be submitted for approval and future monitoring.
-The applicants have agreed to entering into a legal agreement to secure this.
-Whilst the County Highway Authority is seeking further details in relation to the travel plan, subject to the completion of this agreement and appropriate conditions relating to the provision of parking/construction management, no objection is raised to the proposal on transport or parking grounds.
+The applicants have completed a legal agreement to secure this.
+Subject to the imposition of appropriate conditions relating to the provision of parking/construction management, no objection is raised to the proposal on transport or parking grounds.